 Here is a look at the production:

-Larry Kramer's The Normal Heart on Broadway
+Larry Kramer's The Normal Heart, On Broadway and Off

 As he did in the earlier reading, Tony winner Joe Mantello plays Ned Weeks, the hero of the drama about fear in the early days of the AIDS crisis.
 Fellow Tony winner Joel Grey, who can be seen in the critically acclaimed revival of Anything Goes, again directs.
 (George C. Wolfe is helping to supervise the presentation through opening night.)